aguajardoc/Formula-1-curve-simulation/README.md

 ### 6. Play with the app's features ;)

 ## Note
-The code.m file allows visualization of the code without downloading the .mlapp file
+The final_delivery.m file allows visualization of the code without downloading the .mlapp file